Terror Eyes 1981 Review

 Starring: Rachel Ward, Drew Snyder, Leonard Mann

 Review by Luisito Joaquín González

 This early eighties addition to the cycle was one of the last of the key period to acquire a re-release on DVD.
-It’s hard to understand exactly why the digital revolution has ignored this intriguing category addition for so long, because it’s certainly no worse than the legions of Halloween clones that have been packaged and then re-packaged once again on special edition discs.
+It’s hard to understand exactly why the digital revolution has ignored it for so long, because it’s certainly no worse than the legions of Halloween clones that have been packaged and then re-packaged once again on special edition discs.
 Not only is Terror Eyes one of the seventy-four ‘collectable’ video nasties that were unfortunate enough to be banned in the United Kingdom and added to the notorious DPP list, but on top of that, its production boasts some interesting trivia.

 Director Kenneth Hughes was not just an ambitious wet-behind-the-ears beginner like so many of his genre counterparts from the period.
 Instead he was a film-maker with a long and varied résumé, which included a few high-profile efforts.
 Perhaps even more bewildering is the fact that his most recognised cinematic achievement prior to this violent splatter flick had been kiddies favourite and Oscar-nominee, Chitty Chitty Bang Bang.
-The feature also handed a début role to Rachel Ward, who would go on to become a popular actress in later years.
+Terror Eyes also handed a début role to Rachel Ward, who would go on to become a popular actress in later years.